 Support vector machines are an example of a linear twoclass classifier.
 This section explains what that means.
-The data for a two class learning problem consists of objects labelled with one of two labels corresponding to the two classes; for convenience we assume the labels are +1 or -1.
+The data for a two class learning problem consists of objects labeled with one of two labels corresponding to the two classes; for convenience we assume the labels are +1 or -1.
 In what follows boldface x denotes a vector with components xi.
-Thus notation xi will denote the ith vector in a dataset, f (xi; yi) gni =1, where yi is the label associated with xi.
+Thus notation xi will denote the ith vector in a dataset, f(xi; yi)gni =1, where yi is the label associated with xi.
 The boundary between regions classified as positive and negative is called the decision boundary of the classifier.
 The decision boundary defined by a hyper plane is said to be linear because it is linear in the input examples.
 A classifier with a linear decision boundary is called a linear classifier.
-Conversely, when decision of the boundary is a classifier depends upon the data in non-linear the classifier is said to non-linear.
+Conversely, when the decision boundary of a classifier depends on the data in a non-linear the classifier is said to be non-linear.